 Matching current teachers’ efforts in innovative pedagogies with suitable learning spaces will make it possible for Brentwood to continue setting the standard globally for inspirational and transformative learning.

 This next phase in the development and evolution of the campus and student experience is compelling for all the right reasons.
 It is driven by the Brentwood Standard.
 It continues to be rooted in the past but reaching for the future, as by design we accelerate the school learning experience.

 The new facility will be an alchemy of design.
-Aspirational and inspirational in intention and functionality, ultimately, it will set the standard we seek for our pedagogy.
-The academic learning spaces will be designed to centre around adaptability; allowing for the changing nature of education, collaboration, creativity whilst leveraging our peerless natural surroundings with an aim to provide for future needs of the School.
+Aspirational and inspirational in intention and functionality—ultimately, it will set the standard we seek for our pedagogy.
+The academic learning spaces will be designed to centre around adaptability, allowing for the changing nature of education, collaboration, and creativity while leveraging our peerless natural surroundings with an aim to provide for future needs of the School.
 This building will encourage student interaction and a modern approach to problem-solving in an environmentally forward-thinking design.

 Impacts That Last a Lifetime